The Republic of Djibouti and Ethiopia are not necessarily the travel destinations you think of for your holidays!

 First of all, traveling in these two regions of the Horn of Africa remains an "adventure".
 In Western nations, daily life is organized and thought out a long time in advance, nothing is left to chance; here we live in the present and in Djibouti, the expression "inchallah" usually concludes conversations about what to do tomorrow or in the days that follow...

-Here in the material realm, in many cases the "best" is still clearly the enemy of the "good", but the "D" system eventually overcomes all problems.
+Here for this which is in the material domain, very often still the "best" is obviously the enemy of the "good" but the system "D" ends up solving all the problems.

 3. A trip out of the country